finom/vovk/README.md

 ```

-Then inject the service as another static property to the router (controller)
+Then inject the service as another static property to the router (the controller)

 ```ts
 // /routers/users/UsersRouter.ts
 import UsersService from './UsersService';

 // ...
 @prefix('/users')
 export default class UsersRouter {